-AltosDroid provides the same flight monitoring capabilities as AltosUI, but runs on Android devices and is designed to connect to a TeleBT receiver over BluetoothTM.
-AltosDroid monitors telemetry data, logging it to internal storage in the Android device, and presents that data in a UI the same way the 'Monitor Flight' window does in AltosUI.
+AltosDroid provides the same flight monitoring capabilities as AltosUI, but runs on Android devices.
+AltosDroid is designed to connect to a TeleBT receiver over BluetoothTM and (on Android devices supporting USB On-the-go) TeleDongle and TeleBT devices over USB.
+AltosDroid monitors telemetry data, logging it to internal storage in the Android device, and presents that data in a UI similar to the 'Monitor Flight' window in AltosUI.

-This manual will explain how to configure AltosDroid, connect to TeleBT, operate the flight monitoring interface and describe what the displayed data means.
+This manual will explain how to configure AltosDroid, connect to TeleBT or TeleDongle, operate the flight monitoring interface and describe what the displayed data means.